RealDreammaker/Hawaii-Rainfall-and-Temperature-Analysis/README.md

 I've decided to treat myself to a long holiday vacation in Honolulu, Hawaii!
 To help with the trip planning, I need to do some climate analysis on the area.

-SQLAlchemy ORM queries, Pandas, and Matplotlibcomplete was utilised for climate analysis and data exploration.
+SQLAlchemy ORM queries, Pandas, and Matplotlib were utilised for climate analysis and data exploration.
 For details, see [notebook](climate_exploratory_analysis.ipynb)
 </br>
-### Precipication bar chart:</br>
+### Precipitation bar chart:</br>
 <img src="Images\precipitation.png" width="50%" height="50%">

 ### Station histogram:</br>